gorodnitchi/DataTransporter/README.md

 <h2>Data Transporter - A Sample Project to integrate Spring Batch and Spring Integration Frameworks</h2>

-This is a sample project that demonstrates the following scenario to integrate Spring Batch and Spring Integration frameworks
+This is a sample project that uses the following scenario to integrate Spring Batch and Spring Integration frameworks

 <b>Scenario:</b>